 <5> Section 3.4: The Lock Clipboard Data PDU and Unlock Clipboard Data PDU are mandatory in Windows 7 and Windows Server 2008 R2 operating system.

 5 Change Tracking

 This section identifies changes that were made to this document since the last release.
-Changes are classified as New, Major, Minor, Editorial, or No change.
+Changes are classified as Major, Minor, or None.